HappyFrowl/documentation/Networking.md

     - Essentially a simplified local DNS.
     - Add an IP with a name here, and you can ping that name.

-- `/etc/nsswitch`
-    - Name service switch.
-    - Specifies how name servers are looked up and in what order.
-    - The ‘hosts’ section is most important:
-    - First, it looks in its hosts file, then checks DNS.

 - `/etc/hosts`
     - Local hostnames and IPs.

 - `/etc/resolv.conf`
+    - File containing the IP address of one or more DNS servers
     - Set DNS name server to perform DNS queries.
     - This cannot be modified when using DHCP.

+- `/etc/nsswitch`
-- `/etc/dhcp/dhclient.conf`
+    - Name service switch
-    - Add line `supersede domain-name-server [IP DNS servers]`.
+    - File containing a couple different configurations
+    - Specifies which name servers are looked up and in what order.
+    - The ‘hosts’ section is most important:
+        - First, it looks in `/etc/hosts`, then DNS.

 - `getent hosts`
     - Get all known hosts.